RNVALA/Deep-Learning-with-tensorflow-2.0-keras-and-python/README.md

 ## Model Architecture

 The neural network model used in this project is a simple feedforward neural network with fully connected layers.
 The architecture consists of an input layer with 784 neurons (28x28 pixels flattened), a hidden layer with a configurable number of neurons, and an output layer with 10 neurons corresponding to the 10 possible digit classes (0 to 9).

-<b> For  Implementation, Please Visit the [neurak netwrork and its implementation](https://github.com/RNVALA/Deep-Learning-with-tensorflow-2.0-keras-and-python/blob/master/neural%20network%20and%20its%20implementatioln.ipynb)
+For  Implementation, Please Visit the [neurak netwrork and its implementation](https://github.com/RNVALA/Deep-Learning-with-tensorflow-2.0-keras-and-python/blob/master/neural%20network%20and%20its%20implementatioln.ipynb)

 ## File:-3.Loss and cost function.ipynb